Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Improved Algorithms

 \paragraph*{Fill during flush (pipelining)} Algorithm \SAM\ was defined such that no arriving packets are ever accepted during the flush phase.
 This enables the partitioning of time into disjoint intervals (determined by \SAM's buffer being empty et the end of such an interval), and applying the comparison of performance of \opt, on the one hand, and \SAM, on the other hand, independently for each interval.
 In practice, however, allowing the acceptance of packets during a flush phase cannot harm the analysis, nor the actual performance, if this is done prudently: packets which arrive during the flush phase are accepted according to the same priority suggested by the algorithm's behavior in the fill phase.
-Furthermore, packets which arrive during the flush phase are stored in the buffer, but never scheduled for processing before all $B$ packets that are stored in the buffer when it turns \hfull\ are transmitted.
+Furthermore, the algorithm stores in the buffer packets which arrive during the flush phase, but never schedules them for processing before it successfully transmits all $B$ packets that were stored in the buffer when it turned \hfull.

 \paragraph*{Improved scheduling} \SAM\ sorts the queued packets in $\CsK$-first order.
 For simplicity of presentation, we assumed in Section~\ref{sec:algorithms} that within the set of $\CsK$-packets, as well as within the set of non-$\CsK$-packets, packets are internally ordered by FIFO.
 However, one may consider other approaches as well to performing such scheduling for each of these sets (while maintaining $\CsK$-first order between the sets).
-We consider specifically the following methods: \begin{inparaenum}[(i)] \item FIFO, \item $W$-then-$V$, which orders packets by an increasing order of remaining work, and breaks ties by decreasing order of value, and \item decreasing order of packet {\em effectiveness}, where the effectiveness of a packet is defined as its profit-to-work ratio. \end{inparaenum}
+We consider specifically the following methods: \begin{inparaenum}[(i)] \item FIFO, \item $W$-then-$V$, which orders packets by a non-decreasing order of remaining work, and breaks ties by non-increasing order of profit, and \item non-increasing order of packet {\em effectiveness}, where the effectiveness of a packet is defined as its profit-to-work ratio. \end{inparaenum}